luvkapoipoi/Achilles_Ratuiste_Maling_Assesment_1_Code_Lab/README.md

-# Assesment 1 Code lab Module by Achilles Maling
+# Assesment 1 Code lab Module by Achilles Ratuiste Maling
 This repository contains a series of exercises given by the tutor and done by the student.
 Basic Python Exercises are given throughout this repository such as if-else exercises, pyhton loops, arithmetic sequences etc. These exercises are used to improve coding knowledge and to show how to further elaborate and improve a code.
 In some exercises, multiple programs are given emphasising the difference between the normal program and an advanced program.
 These exercises are based on real-life situations in which may be useful in the near future.

 # List of Exercises